-Read the Merchant Shipping (Distress Signals and Prevention of Collisions) Regulations 1996.
+Read the 'MSN 1781 Corrigendum' Merchant Shipping (Distress Signals and Prevention of Collisions) Regulations 1996.
 It has detailed information to help prevent boat collisions.
 But, in simple terms you must:

-Specific regulations also apply to 'pleasure vessels' and what you need to carry on board.
-It depends and how far away from the coastline you will be travelling and the size of your boat.
+Specific regulations also apply to 'MGN 538 Pleasure vessels' and what you would need to carry on board.
+In fact, it depends and how far away from the coastline you will be travelling and the size of your boat.

 Boat owners must not discard oil or rubbish into the sea water.
 There should be a notice displayed on board.
 It must explain how to dispose of rubbish and trash 'appropriately' if your boat is more than 12 meters long (40 feet).